sjames40/SITCOM/README.md

 ### 3) Inference

 ```
+you can run python SITCOM.py for noise level with 0.01 case

+for the noise case like 0.05
-you can run python sitcom.py
+you can run python SITCOM_with_noise
 ```

 For imagenet, use configs/imagenet_model_config.yaml